 More likely to be the victim of violence

 These differences are especially pronounced among people of color, youth and seniors, although LGBTQ people of all races and ages experience these disparities.
-You can learn more about these issues from pages on LGBTQ people from Healthy People 2020 (the US government’s plan to improve Americans health), the Centers for Disease Control, and the National LGBT Health Education Center’s resource, Understanding the Health Needs of LGBT People.
+You can learn more about these issues from pages on LGBTQ people from Healthy People 2020 (the US government’s plan to improve Americans health), the Centers for Disease Control, and the National LGBT Health Education Center’s resource, Understanding the Health Needs of LGBT People, and guides from sites like HMHB.
 The Center for American Progress offers a detailed resource on how to close the gap of health disparities faced by LGBTQ people.
 The Movement Advancement Project offers this map about how health care laws and policies impact LGBTQ people.